 Dillon Gee Contract Information:

-Agreed to a one-year, $5.3 million contract with the Mets in January of 2015, avoiding arbitration.
+Agreed to a minor league contract with the Royals in December of 2015.

 To instantly reveal our fantasy analysis of every player – including Dillon Gee – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Dillon Gee|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Dillon Gee|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Dillon Gee|